 This page type should be used for the second and subsequent pages of a transaction series.
 So the first page is assigned type Transaction Start and the second page is assigned type Transaction Next, as is the third page, etc. Pages of this type cannot be navigated to directly and won't be indexed by search engines.

 If this page is intended to be part of a simple blog stored on the file system, choose this option.
 When doing so you must also enter the Simple Blog Properties indicated further down in the common page parameters.
-Refer to the Blog Maintenance help to learn about the different types of blog pages.
+Refer to the Database Blog Overview help to learn about the different types of blog pages.

 This option should be used if the current page is not intended to be a page that can be accessed directly from a web browser but rather is part of another page that is embedded using the $page function.
 When the page is designated as a component, many of the remaining fields do not apply.